 67:62:02:20.
 Approval needed for receipt of government funds.
-No funds generated through the provisions of SDCL chapter 27A-5, nor any federal funds administered pursuant to to this article.
+No funds generated through the provisions of SDCL chapter 27A-5, nor any federal funds administered pursuant to SDCL chapter 28-1, may be granted to any agency that is not accredited by the department pursuant to this article.

-SDCL chapter 28-1, may be granted to any agency that is not accredited by the department pursuant application for state or federal assistance to supplement services provided under a purchase of service agreement with the department shall submit a copy of the application to the department for review.
-A purchase of service agreement is a contractual agreement between the department and a center in which the center agrees to provide diagnosis, evaluation, treatment, consultation, and other necessary direct assistance in providing comprehensive mental health care.
+67:62:02:21.
+Center application for state or federal assistance.
+Any center submitting an application applying for state or federal assistance, to supplement services provided under a purchase of a service agreement with the department, shall submit a copy of the application to the department for review.
+A purchase of a service agreement is a contractual agreement, between the department and a center, in which the center agrees to provide diagnosis, evaluation, treatment, consultation, and other necessary direct assistance-in providing required for comprehensive mental health care.